rochiecuevas/shared_accommodations/README.md

 ## Method
 ### Data sources
 Information about the housing options in San Francisco are available online.
-For this study, raw data on home prices (based on assessed property value), hotel rates, house rental rates (long-term), and peer-to-peer home rental rates were obtained from the sites shown in Table 1.
+For this study, raw data on home prices (based on assessed property value), hotel rates, long-term rental rates, and peer-to-peer short-term rental rates were obtained from the sites shown in Table 1.

 <details><summary>More info</summary>
 <p>